miangelisse-ux/kairoslive/architecture.md

 ---

-## 🧠 Architecture Overview
+## 🧠 System Overview

-Kairos Live is a **real-time, server-authoritative SaaS platform** for live church service orchestration.
+Kairos Live is a **multi-tenant, real-time SaaS platform** for live church service orchestration.

-It enables synchronized control of sermons, scripture display, and multi-device presentations using an event-driven backend architecture.
+It enables synchronized control of sermons, scripture display, and multi-device presentation workflows through an **event-driven, server-authoritative architecture**.

-The system is built around four core principles:
+All system behavior is driven by backend state changes and propagated in real time to connected clients.

+---

+## 🧠 Core Architectural Principles

-- Backend is the single source of truth
+- **Server-authoritative state** → backend is the single source of truth
-- Clients are stateless renderers
-- Real-time updates are event-driven (SSE)
-- Multi-tenant isolation is enforced at the data layer
+- **Event-driven updates** → real-time synchronization via SSE
+- **Stateless clients** → frontend only renders server state
+- **Multi-tenant isolation** → each church operates independently
+- **External billing authority** → Stripe manages subscriptions

 ---